Is traditional advertising still relevant?

 Here’s why traditional advertising is still relevant!

-Traditional media connects with a wider audience
+Traditional media connects brands with a wider audience

 Traditional media sources work by connecting directly with consumers and clients alike.
 Where online media sources and advertisements may connect to a wide audience, a large portion of that audience is spammers, bots, and those interested in hacking activities which run alongside real live users.
 The benefit of a more traditional media source, such as a newspaper or a television advertisement is that it works by interacting with real people in real time.